 3. Grind Them In Small Batches

-As I said above, the grinder will heat up quickly if you continue grinding the cashews for too long.
+As I said, the grinder will heat up quickly if you continue grinding the cashews for too long.
 So, grind them in small batches.

-Also, you should grind them in small intervals so that the grinder gets ample time to cool down.
+Also, it would be best if you ground them in small intervals so that the grinder gets ample time to cool down.

 Here’s the video guide for reference –